prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 	1. **Greedy Decoding**: At each step the distribution is used on all words in the vocabulary and feed it back to the model to update the probabilities of the other words.
 The highest probability word is chosen.
 	2. **Non Deterministic Decoding**: Pick words randomly at each step.
 		1. Temperature: A parameter that modulates the distribution.
-			1. When **low** the probability of the each probable word are more further or peaked
+			1. When **low**, the probability of the each probable word are more further or peaked
 			2. When **high**, all the probabilities become similar or flatten
 			3. The order of the probabilities stays the same.
 Highest word or lowest stays the same.
 			4. In real life,